Helpful Tips About Housing & Residence Life @ Etown

 Community Assistant (CA): CAs are returning students eligible to live in the apartments or quads.
 They have previously served in the RA role and come to the independent living units (ILUs) to provide a touchpoint for upper division students.
 They help with deadlines, community development and building, and preparing students for the transition to off-campus life after graduation.
 They also provide support to our commuting students through programs and other resources.

-Assistant Directors (ADs): ADs are professional staff who hold Masters degrees in Counseling, Social Work, or Higher Education Administration.
-They live on-campus and supervise teh RAs and CAs.
-Each AD oversees a speciality area such as student activities, diversity & inclusion, etc. They provide support to the RAs for higher level issues.
+Assistant Directors (ADs) & Area Coordinators (ACs): ADs & ACs are professional staff who hold Masters degrees in Counseling, Leadership, or Higher Education Administration.
+They live on-campus and supervise the RAs and CAs.
+They provide support to the RAs for higher level issues.
 They also serve in an on-call rotation and are trained in more advanced levels of crisis response, mental health, and resource referrals.
 In addition, they are often serve as conduct hearing officers through Student Rights and Responsibilities.

 ES Staff: ES stands for Environmental Services and these are our amazing custodial and janitorial staff through faciltiies management.
 Each building has the same staff and we hope you get to know them and welcome them into the community!